Caught in the act: detections of recoiling supermassive black holes from simulations: Numerical Methods

 At the beginning of each child simulation, the kicked SMBH departs the centre of the galaxy, taking with it an entourage of gravitationally-bound stellar particles that constitute the black hole recoil cluster.

 We begin by identifying those stellar particles within the SMBH influence radius $r_\mathrm{infl}$, determined as:

-We then require that the members of the BRC are strongly bound\footnote{Note that to be bound, but not necessarily strongly, the particle binding energy must be greater than 0.} to the SMBH, such that their binding energy $E_\mathrm{b}$ is greater than the ambient stellar velocity dispersion $\sigma_\mathrm{amb}$:
+We then require that the members of the BRC are strongly-bound\footnote{Note that to be bound, but not necessarily strongly, the particle binding energy must be greater than 0.} to the SMBH, such that their binding energy $E_\mathrm{b}$ is greater than the ambient stellar velocity dispersion $\sigma_\mathrm{amb}$:

 for each stellar particle $i$ within the influence radius of the SMBH, where $v_i$ is the particle velocity relative to the SMBH, and $r_i$ is the displacement of the particle from the SMBH.
 The ambient stellar velocity dispersion is determined within an aperture of $5r_\mathrm{infl}$ about the SMBH as: